top of page

 When I went to the MET meeting the following week, I was handed a new report.
 The lead member explained, not apologetically, that the speech and language therapist had just completed her testing the day before.
 The team began to debate the possibility of autism in front of me, asking each other if that could be right given his communication skills and scores from the speech and language therapist recorded one day prior.
 They were debating DSM criteria in front of me.
 As if that weren’t shocking enough, I was stunned that they would send an incomplete, inaccurate report - that sent my family reeling - with such seeming indifference.
 Again, without apology, followed a diatribe of excuses about turnover and staff illness that had made the testing process challenging for the school for THE SCHOOL!

 Prior to that meeting, I reviewed the 38-page report to make notes and prepare my questions.
 I noted that they had forgotten to screen for ADHD, and I saw no sign of a report that asked my son directly how he was feeling.
 Doesn’t he have a voice in this?
 When I brought this up, I got more excuses about challenges faced by the school during the time allocated by federal guidelines for the testing process.
 They said they had missed the ADHD testing and asked me to come in for another meeting once it was completed – but before the federal timeline expired.
 Don’t worry, they assured me, none of this affected the validity of his scores.
-I also found our last name spelled wrong throughout, my son’s name spelled wrong numerous times, and documentation of scores presented in a way that felt like it was pitted his teacher and me against each other.
+I also found our last name spelled wrong throughout, my son’s name spelled wrong numerous times, and documentation of scores presented in a way that pitted his teacher and me against each other.
 I used to work there.
 Can’t you spell our name correctly?
 Ugh.
 This did not inspire confidence in the testing.

-The morning of the next meeting arrived without us receiving an update report.
+The morning of the next meeting arrived without us receiving an updated report.
 At the school, I was greeted by the MET lead, and asked if I had read the report.
 I checked my email to find it had been sent 20 minutes prior to the meeting – when I was in my car.
 When I replied to that effect, the lead casually said, “Yah, I just got it a little while ago myself.”
 First of all, what?!?
 How could you not have reviewed the report prior to our meeting?
 Secondly, how could I (or any parent) review a 38-page report and prepare for an important meeting about their child’s support plan with no advance notice?
 The federal guidelines were not doing us any favors at this point.

 During the meeting, they said my son most certainly has ADHD with symptomologies of autism and emotional dysregulation that did not qualify as clinical.
 They also recommended an Occupational Therapist assessment for handwriting.
 They shared what supports they could offer and asked if I wanted to move forward with a 504 Plan or an I.E.P. explaining that a 504 Plan did not include individualized instruction which he didn’t seem to need based on his intellectual ratings and academic performance.
 Meanwhile he wasn’t making it through a full day of school without intervention i.e. being removed from the classroom.
 I thought having a “team” of experts would come with more guidance on how to proceed.
 It didn’t.